ronaldvanrij/ansible-oracle-java/README.md

 This Ansible role has the following features for Oracle JDK:

- - Install JDK 8 or 10 in current versions.
+ - Install JDK 8 or 10 in the latest version.
  - Install optional Java Cryptography Extensions (JCE).
 Only for JDK 8, because it is no longer needed for JDKs > 8.
  - Install for CentOS, Debian/Ubuntu, SUSE, and Mac OS X families.

- **Attention:** As of April 2018 older versions of JDK 8 and 10 are no longer available publicly on the Oracle website.
+ **Attention:** As of April 2018 older versions of JDKs are no longer available publicly on the Oracle website.
 You need an Oracle account to download these.
 This role does not support downloading roles with an Oracle account.
-This means, that you can only download the latest version of JDK 8 and 10 with this role!
+This means, that you can only download the latest version of all JDKs that have not yet reached their EOL with this role!

 However you can still use this role to install older versions, if you download them and provide them as pre-downloaded file or via http (just define `java_mirror` accordingly).